YoungBoy Never Broke Again: Charlamagne tha God

-On January 8, 2024, Gaulden appeared in an interview with popular Hip-Hop interviewer, Bootleg Kev in which he spoke about not being too keen on the idea of fatherhood despite having several children.
-Gaulden's comments on fatherhood sparked a response for The Breakfast Club host, Charlamagne tha God who criticized Gaulden's views on fatherhood, calling him "The Donkey of the Day".
-Following the diss, Gaulden released a diss track towards Charlamagne, titled "Act a Donkey" in which he invited him to his house in Utah to sort out the twos issues together in a threatening manner.
-However, Charlamagne responded to the track noting that he's not going to travel to Gaulden's home which fans assumed is because he's afraid.
+On January 8, 2024, Gaulden appeared in an interview, which he spoke about not being "too big" on the idea of fatherhood, despite having several children.
+Gaulden's comments sparked a response from The Breakfast Club co-host, Charlamagne tha God, who criticized Gaulden's views on fatherhood, calling him the "Donkey of the Day".
+Following this, Gaulden released a diss track towards Charlamagne, titled "Act a Donkey" in which he invited him to his house in Utah to resolve their dispute in a threatening manner.
+Charlamagne responded to the track, noting that he would not travel to Gaulden's home.

 Business ventures

 Never Broke Again

-Following Gaulden's signing with Atlantic Records in 2017, his music had begun to be released under Atlantic and Never Broke Again, a record label founded by Gaulden, Rodrick "OG 3Three" Jeanpierre, and Kyle "Montana" Claiborne.
+Following Gaulden's signing with Atlantic Records in 2017, his music began to be released under Atlantic and Never Broke Again, a record label founded by Gaulden, Rodrick "OG 3Three" Jeanpierre, and Kyle "Montana" Claiborne.
 Gaulden aimed to guide his friends into the music industry and give upcoming artists a platform to share their music.
-Never Broke Again's music would originally be distributed through UnitedMasters.
-However, on September 8, 2021, it was announced that Never Broke Again would sign a global joint venture deal with Motown, which would distribute their music and release compilation albums under the joint venture.
+Never Broke Again's music was originally distributed through UnitedMasters.
+On September 8, 2021, Never Broke Again signed a global joint venture deal with Motown, to distribute their music and release compilation albums under the joint venture.
 Despite Gaulden being a co-founder and the face of the label, it's run by Kyle "Montana" Clairborne.
 When asked about the inspiration behind the label, Gaulden noted, "I felt like I had a responsibility to my artists to make sure to find the right partner for my label.
 I'm looking forward working with Ethiopia, Kenoe[,] and Motown Records."

-The label has been home to several artists such as YoungBoy Never Broke Again, Quando Rondo, and NoCap, as well as record producers and engineers such as Jason "Cheese" Goldberg and Khris James.
+The label has been home to several artists such as YoungBoy Never Broke Again, Quando Rondo, and NoCap, and record producers and engineers such as Jason "Cheese" Goldberg and Khris James.

 Alleged Roc-A-Fella Records purchase

 On September 18, 2025, American rapper and ex-Roc-A-Fella Records signee, Cam'ron revealed that Gaulden made an offer to purchase Damon Dash's, the co-founder of the label and the minority owner, 33.3% stake in the label.
 He further revealed that after Mase offered $1 million, Dash rejected the deal due to Gaulden offering double.
-However, the deal also fell through after Dash received another offer for over $6 million.
+The deal fell through after Dash received another offer for over $6 million.